• Home

 Hospitals’ Unnecessary Medical Treatments Exposed

-for-profit hospitals and unneccessary medical treatmentYesterday a New York Times exposé uncovered evidence that many doctors and hospitals – driven by profits – are conducting unnecessary medical treatments on innocent patients, including heart procedures.
+A few years ago, New York Times exposé revealed evidence that many doctors and hospitals – driven by profits – are conducting unnecessary medical treatments on innocent patients, including heart procedures.

 The article, written by Reed Abelson and Julie Creswell, followed a complaint filed by a nurse, and a subsequent letter two years ago from an ethics officer of the HCA hospital chain concerning heart surgeries and other procedures being conducted unnecessarily on patients.
 HCA, the Hospital Corporation of America, is the largest for-profit hospital chain in the U.S. with 163 hospital facilities.